NIS2 and DORA: What a Self-Hosted Stack Must Actually Deliver

 Our Take

-Compliance is not a feature you buy on top.
-It emerges from a stack built for provability from the start — HA, encryption, backups, logging, reporting paths.
+You don't buy compliance as an add-on.
+It emerges from a stack built for provability from the start: HA, encryption, backups, logging, reporting paths.
 Run that on-prem and you hold the technical half of the obligation under control.
 The other half is discipline.

 Do NIS2 or DORA even apply to my company?+